Academics

 Year-Long Courses

-Students may move from a year-long Honors or AP level class to a regular level class during the first cycle of classes in the fall semester.
-After the first cycle in the fall semester, a student in a year-long Honors or AP class may request to move to the mainstream equivalent, only if the following criteria has been met:
+Students may move from a year-long Honors or AP level class to a regular level class during the first two weeks of classes in the fall semester.
+After the first two weeks in the fall semester, a student in a year-long Honors or AP class may request to move to the mainstream equivalent, only if the following criteria has been met:

 • The move is recommended by the teacher & counselor, OR